 Something lost on me before my most recent viewing is how important the surrounding people in Donnie’s life are.
 Aside from the fact they’re required to move him into place for the sequence of events to take place, the supporting characters are fleshed out just enough to justify grief and care for them.
 Whether it’s the father just trying to bring everyone together with laughs, the mother holding the house together like glue, the sister who provides the dinner time banter, or the peripheral teachers trying to inject something new into brain dead classrooms—they all matter.
 And whether they’re bad or good they’re part of something.
 Not sideshows or expendable comedic relief, real people with real problems.

-For Donnie Darko to truly succeed it needed to do so much work on the outskirts to help us realise subliminal cogs are just as needed as the ones in the centre.
-The inevitability they bring is essential too, because they all have a moment which plays like a goodbye, something extra to add to the slate so that Donnie would want to wipe it clean.
-Each person has a moment that humanises them, too.
-The full realisation of the town of Middlesex is half the hard work, but it’s wonderfully under the radar.
+For Donnie Darko to truly succeed it needed to do so much work on the outskirts to help us realize subliminal cogs are just as needed as the ones in the center.
+The inevitability they bring is essential too because they all have a moment which plays like a goodbye, something extra to add to the slate so that Donnie would want to wipe it clean.
+Each person has a moment that humanizes them, too.
+The full realization of the town of Middlesex is half the hard work, but it’s wonderfully under the radar.

 “Did you know him?”

 I don’t know why Donnie Darko was unsuccessful upon release.
-Why did it take people so long to realise an all time great had gone unnoticed?
-Marketing problems, distribution, whatever it might have been; all I know now is that, like many others, it’s one of my favourite films, and I don’t believe there’s anything comparable, there’ll probably never be.
+Why did it take people so long to realize an all-time great had gone unnoticed?
+Marketing problems, distribution, whatever it might have been; all I know now is that, like many others, it’s one of my favorite films, and I don’t believe there’s anything comparable, there’ll probably never be.
 Luckily, the news did eventually spread.
 The film, like its cryptic and troubled teen, fulfilled its destiny and found appreciation after the fact.
-Peace was restored to the galaxy, balance was brought to the force, a jet engine was chucked through a portal back to where it belongs and so on and so forth…
+Peace was restored to the galaxy, the balance was brought to the force, a jet engine was chucked through a portal back to where it belongs and so on and so forth…